 On Safari in the Ngorongoro Crater

-Being on safari in the Ngorongoro Crater is a once-in-a-lifetime experience.
+Being on a Ngorongoro Crater Safari is a once-in-a-lifetime experience.
 If you would like to get a sense of what it is like, we put together a short video of our safari experience in Ngorongoro for you below.
 Come along with us as we explore this amazing place!

 The Ngorongoro is both beautiful and special.
 With both beautiful landscapes and amazing wildlife surrounding you, it is a wildlife photographer’s dream.
-Below is a gallery of just some of the images we were able to capture while on safari in the Ngorongoro Crater.
+Below is a gallery of just some of the images we were able to capture while on our Ngorongoro Crater Safari.